 If the SSH service is not running you can run it manually by running the following command in Terminal:

 You can also stop SSH service by running the following command in Terminal:

 $ sudo service ssh stop

 Accessing Ubuntu Linux server through SSH client

-You can access a Linux server through SSH client in Linux or Windows based OS:
+You can access a Linux server through an SSH client in Linux or Windows-based OS:

 - Through Terminal ( Linux )

 If you are using a Linux operating system, you can access SSH server using the Terminal program.

 Press Ctrl+Alt+T to launch Terminal.
 Run the command in the below syntax to access a remote server: